learn-co-curriculum/rails-layouts-and-templates/README.md

 ## How Rails Decides Which Layout To Use

-Think about the example from earlier in this lesson, the ACME store app.
+Think about the example from earlier in this lesson, the Flatiron store app.
 As mentioned before, it would make sense to have the same layout for the product list, product detail pages, and cart, because you would want some common elements in the same places between those different views.

 But when you add administration functionality to this online store, in order to allow someone to add new products to the site, update prices, and perhaps draw reports, you probably want to use a different layout, which is quite easy to do with Rails.

 ### Deciding On A Layout Through Convention

 Rails uses a simple convention to find the correct layout for your request.
-If you have a controller called `ProductsController`, it'll see whether there is a layout for that controller at **layouts/products.html.erb**.
-Similarly, if you have a controller called `AdminController`, it'll look for a layout at **layouts/admin.html.erb**.
-If it can't find a layout specific to your controller, it'll use the default layout at **app/views/layouts/application.html.erb**.
+If you have a controller called `ProductsController`, it'll see whether there is a layout for that controller at `layouts/products.html.erb`.
+Similarly, if you have a controller called `AdminController`, it'll look for a layout at `layouts/admin.html.erb`.
+If it can't find a layout specific to your controller, it'll use the default layout at `app/views/layouts/application.html.erb`.

 Most applications use the default layout for everything though, so try not to have a layout for each controller.
 You need to have a consistent look and feel throughout your site, and use a different layout only if the situation really warrants it.

 ### Overriding Conventions

 If you need to override the conventions explained above, you can easily do so.
-For example, if you have a controller called `ShoppingCartController`, and you want to use the layout at **layouts/products.html.erb**, you have two options:
+For example, if you have a controller called `ShoppingCartController`, and you want to use the layout at `layouts/products.html.erb`, you have two options:

 1. If you want to use the products layout for every action, simply specify that you want to use the products layout using the `layout` method in your controller, passing it a string that it can use to find the layout: